Kristina01111000/Drws_site/README.md

 See if there is a way to make emails not go to the promotions folder in gmail folder Add the youtube and tiktok slides at the bottom
-Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere) Should I link to the youtube account on the site?
-It hasn’t been updated in 3 months
+Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere)
-	I think I should add something like the slides at the bottom and say its free to check out or, “not interested in joining Patreon yet?
-Check out Dr. W’s youtube channel to see some of the topics that his Self-Renewal System will go into.
-Maybe link to the tiktok the same way?
 	I think the youtube picture should be whatever the icon you choose for 4elementdoctor everywhere else is, also the tiktok